-- projected or actual spending levels indicate that the CMSM or DSSAB will not generate an allocation amount to the same level that was communicated prior to the start of the calendar year; - the ministry identifies through its review process that projected spending levels should be adjusted to reflect an amount that more closely reflects previous years' actuals, trends and expectations for the current calendar year.
+- projected or actual spending levels indicate that the CMSM or DSSAB will not generate an entitlement amount to the same level that was communicated prior to the start of the calendar year; - the ministry identifies through its review process that projected spending levels should be adjusted to reflect an amount that more closely reflects previous years' actuals, trends and expectations for the current calendar year.
 This process is completed through discussions between the ministry and CMSMs and DSSABs.

-The ministry has amended its payment policy for capital.
-Amounts identified by CMSMs/DSSABs as committed for the purposes of capital carry-forward will be paid the following year (once the capital expenses have been incurred).
-Payments will reflect capital expenses incurred within the current year only.
+The capital carry-forward policy will no longer be in effect for the 2016 calendar year.
+Amounts identified by CMSMs/DSSABs as committed for the purposes of capital carry-forward in 2015 will be paid in 2016 (once the capital expenses have been incurred) and must be expensed by December 31, 2016.